 Ojas is strongly connected to the mind and nervous system and gives steadiness, attention and focus, grounding our higher awareness.
-Without Ojas we lack the stamina for the yogic disciplines and the flow of higher yogic energies like Kundalini Shakti.
+Without Ojas we lack the stamina for yogic disciplines and the flow of higher yogic energies like Kundalini Shakti.
 That is why great Yogis put an emphasis on Ojas.
-Bhakti Yoga is said to increase it by helping us to surrender our ego, which is the basis of weak psychological immunity.
+Bhakti Yoga is said to increase Ojas by helping us to surrender our ego, which is the basis of weak psychological immunity.
 Ojas in the brain and mind sustains deep meditation.
 Ojas is strongly connected to the root or Muladhara or root chakra as it holds the Earth element in the body and mind.
 Without its grounding power the volatile energies of body and mind cannot be held or concentrated.

 If Ojas is strong at a psychological level, we will not suffer from depression, anxiety, fear, anger or emotional ups and downs.
 We will be resistant to flattery and insult, and all the myriad attractions and repulsions of the external world, possessing our own inner contentment.
 Our mental energy will follow a steady calm flow like a wide river, not a quickly dispersed agitated current.
 We will be in control of our senses and vital urges.
 Developing concentration and a strong power of attention is essential for building Ojas in the mind.